-The Best Multi-Tools in the World!
+The Best Multi-Tools for the Outdoors

 Leatherman and Gerber Multi-Tools